ScriptsOfTribute/.github/profile/README.md

 ### Submission Rules

-- Please send a single `.cs` file containing your agent's source code a zip archive with all the others necessary files to jko@cs.uni.wroc.pl.
+- Please send a single `.cs` file containing your agent's source code or a zip archive with all the others necessary files to jko@cs.uni.wroc.pl.
 - Additionally, the email should contain:
   - Agent's name.
   - Names (and institutions, if any) of all agent's authors.